andrew970324/andrew970324/README.md

 ## 👋 Hi, I’m Andrew Wang!
-I'm a first year MS in Business Analytics student at UCLA Anderson.
+I'm a current MS in Business Analytics student at UCLA Anderson.
 I believe data has the potential to transform the way we think and interact as a society.
 As an analyst, I strive to bridge the gap between the business and technical side of analytics while cultivating beneficial two-way relationships between companies and their customers.

 Below is a summary of my skills:
-- SQL (MySQL, SQLite)
+- SQL (MySQL)
-- Python (Pandas, NumPy, SciPy, Scikit-Learn, Keras, Seaborn, Matplotlib)
+- Python (Pandas, NumPy, SciPy, Scikit-Learn, Seaborn, Matplotlib, Gurobi)
-- R
+- R (ggplot2, RMD)
+- Tableau
-- SPSS
+- Snowflake
 - Microsoft Excel
 - Microsoft PPT